 Probably the question that most people want to know an answer to before anything else in a divorce is how long the case will take to conclude.
 Keep in mind that a divorce is not an overnight process.
-While we may live in a microwave society where the things we want, and need can often be given to us very quickly a divorce is not one of those things.
-There is a process involved in getting a divorce and there is little ability to jump ahead or to missteps along the way.
+While we may live in a microwave society where the things we want and need can often be given to us very quickly, a divorce is not one of those things.
+There is a process involved in getting a divorce, and there is little ability to jump ahead or to missteps along the way.
 I'm telling you to be patient with your divorce.
 That means being patient with yourself and being patient with the divorce itself.

 For starters, your divorce will take a minimum of two months to complete from the date on which you filed your case.
 How do I know this?
-Am I a psychic or good at predicting the future? the reality of the situation is that I don't know anything about your case or your circumstances, but I do know that divorces in Texas take a minimum of two months to complete from the date on which a divorce is filed.
+Am I a psychic or good at predicting the future?
+The reality of the situation is that I don't know anything about your case or your circumstances, but I know that divorces in Texas take a minimum of two months to complete from the date on which a divorce is filed.
 There is a 60-day waiting period to encourage parties like yourself and your spouse to reconcile the differences in your marriage and work towards successful reconciliation.

-How long your case takes will depend on what issues are at stake
+How long your case takes will depend on what issues are at stake.

-On the other end of the spectrum are divorced involving complex property and debt circumstances as well as matters related to child custody determinations.
+On the other end of the spectrum are divorced involving complex property and debt circumstances and matters related to child custody determinations.
 Almost every person reading this blog either has Community property to be divided in a divorce or is the parent to a child whose issues will need to be dealt with during the divorce case itself.
 Because of this, you can expect your divorce case to take somewhat longer than two months but not necessarily much more in length.

 Issues regarding Visitation in a Texas divorce

 be prepared to negotiate extensively with your spouse regarding visitation with your children.
-I am going to write about the subject in this blog post as if you were the parrot who has Visitation rights rather than as the parent with whom the children will live primarily.
+I will write about the subject in this blog post as if you were the parrot who has Visitation rights rather than as the parent with whom the children will live primarily.
 I think writing about the topic from this perspective allows us To talk about the subject from a more nuanced angle.
 The parent with Visitation rights typically tries to be more creative to allow him or herself more time with the kids.

-As such, you may need to head to the family law court to have a temporary order hearing on the subject if you want to be named as primary conservator.
-I realized that temporary orders seem only, well, temporary but I can assure you that they are important for the long-term future of your case.
+As such, you may need to head to the family law court to have a temporary order hearing on the subject if you want to be named as the primary conservator.
+I realized that temporary orders seem only, well, temporary, but I can assure you that they are important for the long-term future of your case.
 What is decided in temporary orders tends to also hold for final orders.
-With this in mind, you should not give up on pursuing your main objectives in a temporary order hearing even if it means your case will take somewhat longer to complete.
+With this in mind, you should not give up on pursuing your main objectives in a temporary order hearing, even if it means your case will take somewhat longer to complete.

 Attempt to find some middle ground as soon as possible in your case

 This alone can cause you to lose precious time at the beginning of a case when you otherwise could have been working on accomplishing your goals.
-Other than the two-month waiting period after the divorce is filed there is no set period for a divorce to take.
-What that said, you could wrap your divorce up in short order after this waiting period is concluded but only if you have positioned your case in a way that a settlement is possible.
+Other than the two-month waiting period after the divorce is filed, there is no set period for a divorce to take.
+What that said, you could wrap your divorce up in short order after this waiting period is concluded, but only if you have positioned your case in a way that a settlement is possible.
 Going back and forth with your spouse on matters that are not of great long-term importance is a surefire way to delay your case unnecessarily.

-From my perspective as an attorney, your lawyer can only drive you so hard to complete your case and to start to think about goals that are worth achieving.
-You are an attorney cannot want the end of your divorce more than you do.
+From my perspective as an attorney, your lawyer can only drive you so hard to complete your case and start thinking about goals worth achieving.
+You are an attorney who cannot want the end of your divorce more than you do.
 You need to be able to develop a "why" as far as why it is that you want to get to the end of your divorce.
 Do you want to save money?
 Do you want to save your family?
 Do you want to save your sanity?
 All of these are worthwhile goals but are ones that you need to develop ahead of time.
-All of the efficiency and know-how of your attorney will not pay dividends unless you do want to get to the end of your divorce as efficiently and effectively as possible.
+All of the efficiency and know-how of your attorney will not pay dividends unless you want to get to the end of your divorce as efficiently and effectively as possible.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan